 Sofia Perez is a freelance writer and editor with more than two decades of journalism and publishing experience.
-She has written for nearly every type of media—ranging from print and web journalism, broadcast news, and documentaries, to nonprofit advocacy and fiction.
+She has written for nearly every type of media and genre—ranging from print and web journalism, broadcast news, and documentaries, to nonprofit advocacy and fiction.

-Recently, she completed her first book, a historical novel about the Spanish Civil War, which her agent, Lisa Gallagher, is currently pitching to publishers.
-Sofia is also an editor-at-large for Saveur, where she was previously on staff as deputy editor, and a regular contributor to Zester Daily.
-Her journalism work has appeared in publications such as The New York Times, Saveur, Epicurious.com, and Gourmet, where she spent three years as research editor.
-In addition to her freelance writing, she has taught food-writing classes at New York City’s Institute of Culinary Education, and serves as a judge for the James Beard Foundation Journalism & Book Awards.
-She also works as a translator for chef Ferran Adrià during his visits to North America.
+Recently, she completed her first book, a historical novel about the Spanish Civil War, which is now with her agent (Lisa Gallagher) to be sent out to publishers.
+She is also a contributing editor for Rodale’s Organic Life, and a regular contributor to Zester Daily.
+Her journalism work has appeared in publications such as The New York Times, Epicurious.com, Saveur (where she previously served as deputy editor, followed by an eight-year stint as editor-at-large), and Gourmet (where she was a staff research editor).
+In addition to her freelance writing, she has taught food-writing classes at New York City’s Institute of Culinary Education, and serves as a judge for the James Beard Foundation Book & Journalism Awards.
+She is also a principal in the consulting firm Counterpoise, and works as a translator for chef Ferran Adrià during his visits to North America.

 In 2006, she was honored in Pamplona, Spain, where she received the Premios Internacionales EVA “Journalist/ Communicator of the Year” award, and was also a finalist for the 2003 Greenbrier Scholarship for Professional Food Writers.

-A born-and-bred New Yorker, Sofia is the proud child of two remarkable Spaniards, and is fluent in her parents’ native language.
+A born-and-bred New Yorker, Sofia is the proud child of two remarkable Spaniards.
+She is fluent in her parents’ native language and proficient in French.
 She holds a B.A. in English Literature from Princeton University, but the school she is most happy to have attended is Hunter College High School in Manhattan, where her graduating class chose a mollusk as its senior mascot.

-[Editorial Note: The design at left—which I use as my Facebook Fan Page profile image, and which appears on my home page—is known as a triskele (in Spanish, trisquel).
+[Editorial Note: The design at left—which I use as the profile image for my Facebook writer’s page, and which appears on my home page—is known as a triskele (in Spanish, trisquel).
 It is an ancient Celtic symbol that represents many different ideas, including the cyclical nature of life as well as the trinities of birth-death-rebirth and sky-sea-earth.
 Widely displayed throughout Galicia, Spain, where my parents were raised, it honors the region’s Celtic past, and also figures prominently in my novel.]